 Table 2 Contribution of different taxonomic groups to counts of marker genes involved in carbon, nitrogen and sulfur conversions.

 Table 3 Counts of genes involved in DMSP catabolism and photoheterotrophy.
+Values marked with an asterisk are > 0 but < 0.5.

 Supplementary Figure legends and supplementary table titles